 The brown markings are remnants of the host rock in which the mineral formed.
 These spidery veins are correctly known as matrix.
 They can often help with correct identification.

-The rich brown coloured markings are remnants of the host rock in which the mineral turquoise originally formed.
-These spidery veins are correctly known as matrix and in many cases can help with correct identification.
-Stones void of these distinctive patterns are highly sought after and the Sleeping Beauty mine in Arizona was once the world's largest producer of a sky blue stone with little or no matrix.
+The Sleeping Beauty mine in Arizona was once the world's largest producer of a sky blue coloured turquoise with little or no matrix.
 Mining operations ceased in 2012 and the deposit is now a copper mine.

-A beautiful turquoise cabochon in a size that's difficult to find.
-It could certainly be used to create a unique piece of jewellery or could also be used for its metaphysical properties.
-Most importantly it must be handled with care to ensure the stone doesn't become damaged.
+A beautiful large turquoise cabochon that could be used to create a unique piece of jewellery.
+It could also be used for its metaphysical properties.